brevzin/cpp_proposals/118x_spaceship/add-spaceship-to-lib.md

 This seems like a fairly contrived scenario.
 Though like all fairly contrived scenarios, it assuredly exists in some C++ code base somewhere.
 The most conservative approach would be to stay put and keep the proposed `operator<=>`s as non-member operator templates.
 But there are very clear benefits of making them member functions, so I think member `operator<=>` is still the way to go.

-# Most `operator!=()`s are obsolete
+# Dealing with `operator==()` and `operator!=()`

-[P1185R1](https://wg21.link/p1185r1) will likely be moved in Kona.
-R0 was approved by EWG in San Diego.
-There is still an open design question, but it is about a part of that proposal which is irrelevant to this paper.
-Importantly, the first part of that paper changes the candidate set for inequality operators to include equality operators.
+Before getting to how to handle `operator<=>()` for all of these situations, let's first talk about the equality operators.
+There are several changes to how these operators behave as a result of [P1185R1](https://wg21.link/p1185r1) (R0 was approved by EWG in San Diego, R1 will likely be moved in Kona - there is still an open design question, but it is about a part of that proposal which is irrelevant to this paper).

+## Most `operator!=()`s are obsolete

+The first part of P1185R1 changes the candidate set for inequality operators to include equality operators.
 In other words, for types in which `a != b` is defined to mean `!(a == b)`, we no longer need to define `operator!=`.
 The language will simply do the right thing for us.
 Just about every `operator!=()` in the library does this.
 Indeed, we have blanket wording in [operators] which lets us avoid having to write the boilerplate every time.
 The only exceptions to this are:

 - the types in the group represented by `std::optional`, which will be discussed [later](#adding-to-stdoptional)